Static vs SSR for a Content Site: How to Pick (2026)

 Indie content sites — blogs, docs, niche directories, course sites — where 95%+ of traffic is the same HTML for everyone.

-Apps with login walls, personalized feeds, or content tied to the requester (auth, geo, A/B) — those genuinely need SSR or client-rendered.
+Apps with login walls, personalized feeds, carts, or content tied to the requester (auth, geo, A/B).
+Those genuinely need SSR or client rendering, and forcing them static will break them.

 FAQ

-• Is ISR just cached SSR?: Effectively yes — Next.js builds the page on the first request after the revalidate window expires, then serves the cached HTML to everyone else until the next expiry.
+• Is ISR just cached SSR?: Effectively, yes.
+Next.js rebuilds the page on the first request after the revalidate window expires, then serves the cached HTML to everyone until the next expiry.
+You get fresh-ish content with CDN economics.

-• Does static break if I have a CMS?: No. Build-time fetches from Contentful, Sanity, or Notion are still static.
-Trigger a rebuild on publish (via webhook) and you have the best of both worlds.
+• Does static break if I use a CMS?: No. Build-time fetches from Contentful, Sanity, or Notion are still static.
+Trigger a rebuild on publish via webhook and you keep both the freshness and the CDN cost.

-• What about search?: Client-side search against a static JSON index handles most content sites up to thousands of posts.
-Only reach for SSR search if you need server-side filtering at scale.
+• What about search?: A client-side search over a static JSON index handles most content sites up to several thousand posts.
+Only reach for server-side search when you need filtering at scale.

-• Can I mix static and SSR in one Next.js project?: Yes, that is the whole point of App Router.
+• Can I mix static and SSR in one project?: Yes — that is the whole point of both Next.js App Router and Astro adapters.
 Each route picks its own strategy.

 Tags: #Indie dev #Next.js #Website planning #Comparison #Core Web Vitals